 Ranking the top 10 World Cup shirts ever ft.
 France, Germany, Italy, USA

-France, Germany and Argentina have worn some of the greatest kits to have graced the World Cup – and our friends at COPA90 have ranked the best 10 ever.
+France, Germany and Argentina have worn some of the greatest kits to have graced the World Cup, but who holds the crown for the best shirt ever?

 We thought about doing this ourselves, but then we realised we didn’t really want the hate.
-So we let COPA90 do it instead.
+So we let our friends at COPA90 do it instead.
 Direct your anger at them, not us.

-We reckon they’ve made a decent job of it – though the only entry from this year’s tournament is certainly splitting opinion – but just remember, if you disagree, don’t blame us.
+We reckon they’ve made a decent job of it – though the only entry from last time’s tournament is certainly splitting opinion – but just remember, if you disagree, don’t blame us.
 Please.

-Stretching as far back as 1974 right up to this year’s competition in Russia, here are 10 of the finest World Cup kits in history.
+Stretching as far back as 1974, here are 10 of the finest World Cup kits in history.

 10. Italy 2006